Nylas Calendar API overview

-The Nylas Calendar API powers your application with a secure, reliable connection to your user’s calendars.
+The Nylas Calendar API gives your application a secure, reliable connection to your end users' calendars.
 Sync historic and live events into your application in real-time.

 The Nylas Calendar API provides a REST interface that includes the functionality to: